solidi/hl-mods/workspace/redist/readme.txt

 - Weapon Sway - "cl_weaponsway 1" - To switch between view models swaying with turn movement
 - Weapon Fidget - "cl_weaponfidget 1" - To switch between view models fidgeting with jump landings
 - Use iron sights when available - Use "+ironsight"
+- Play buzzer/bell when frag achieved - "cl_playpoint 1" - To switch between playing the sound effect

 Report Bugs: